 Our collective worship seeks to reaffirm, strengthen and practise our core Christian values of love and service and celebrates each unique member of the school community as made in the image of God; recognising the individual gifts each has to offer.
 Additionally, through collective worship we seek to develop a sense of community within the school and the Church and foster the sense of being part of a wider community through the celebration of achievements, festivals, fundraising and special events.

 Our collective worship uses celebration, silence, stillness, reflection, contemplation, meditations, prayer, song, symbols and imagery as vehicles for worship and spiritual growth.

 It has been a much loved tradition at the school for pupils, staff and parents to regularly celebrate Mass together.
-The current restrictions on gatherings of larger groups of pupils restricts our ability to meet together as a whole school in Church each week however we have resumed our weekly Mass with year groups attending each week (Mass dates can be found in the school calendar).
-Additionally, we will continue our longstanding tradition to worship together with Father Richard each week and this will take place online in the Autumn Term.
+The current restrictions on gatherings of larger groups restricts our ability to meet together as a whole school in Church each week however we have resumed our weekly Mass with year groups attending each week (Mass dates can be found in the school calendar).
+Additionally, we will continue our longstanding tradition to worship together with Father Richard each week and this will continue online alongside weekly Mass at the Grove and Broadway sites.
 We are grateful for our close links with other local churches such as St Thomas the Apostle Hanwell, St Matthews Ealing Common and St Barnabas Pitshanger Lane.

 Our collective worship is engaging and inclusive and our pupil worship team supports the planning of our worship calendar each term using the year group collective worship response books to evaluate the impact of our daily worship.